Wljmanie/CodeChallenges/README.md

 A simple page that shows FizzBuzz.

 ## Evil Olive
-A simple page that checks if the input is a palindrone.
+A simple page that checks if the input is a palindrome.

 ## Mortgage calculator
 A simple page that calculates interest and shows monthly payments.